ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 test <- ball[-training_set, ]
 ```

-> Random Forest using training and testing sets from logistic regression
+> Random Forest model fit using training and testing sets.

 ```
 p <- length(ball) - 1 #Number of predictors in the data set